Propaganistas/Laravel-FakeId/README.md

 }
 ```

-All routes generated for this model will now automatically contain obfuscated IDs and incoming requests to `{mymodel}` routes will be handled correctly.
+All routes generated for this model will now automatically contain obfuscated IDs and incoming requests to `{mymodel}` routes containing obfuscated IDs will be handled correctly.

-### Notice

-This package features a slightly modified version of Laravel's built-in `Illuminate\Routing\Router` class and injects it into the IoC container.
-If you are using a custom `Router` of your own, you can publish the config file to disable FakeId's `Router`.
-Please note that in this case you need to decode incoming requests containing obfuscated IDs yourself.

 ### FAQ